Which city is cheaper, Virginia Beach or New Orleans?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both New Orleans and Virginia Beach.
-Most visitors come to New Orleans for the music scene and the family-friendly experiences during these months.
+Most visitors come to New Orleans for the city activities, the music scene, and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Virginia Beach because of the beaches and the family-friendly experiences.

 In the summer, New Orleans is around the same temperature as Virginia Beach.
-Typically, the summer temperatures in New Orleans in July are around 82°F (28°C), and Virginia Beach is about 79°F (26°C).
+Typically, the summer temperatures in New Orleans in July average around 82°F (28°C), and Virginia Beach averages at about 79°F (26°C).

 People are often attracted to the plentiful sunshine in Virginia Beach this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives around the same amount of sunshine as Virginia Beach during summer.
 New Orleans gets 264 hours of sunny skies, while Virginia Beach receives 279 hours of full sun in the summer.